cyberconcepts/loops/organize/README.txt

 Note: This packages depends on cybertools.organize.

-Letz's do some basic set up
+Let's do some basic set up

   >>> from zope.app.testing.setup import placefulSetUp, placefulTearDown
   >>> site = placefulSetUp(True)